cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 Configuring a service principal is beyond the scope of these instructions, but Microsoft has documentation that may help:

 * [Create a service principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal) in the Azure console.
 * Associate a [certificate with a service principal](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-3)

 > **Note**: Take note of the AppId and the name of your tenant, as these values will be required to execute ScubaGear in non-interactive mode.

 The minimum permissions and roles that must be assigned to the service principal are listed in the table below.

+> **Important**: Permissions that have 'write' privileges are included in the Power Platform & SharePoint application permissions.
+As the permissions are the minimum required to be able to read admin center configuration settings.
+The inclusion of read & write privileges instead of only fine-grained read-only privileges to ScubaGear is a limitation of the underlying configuration setting APIs for these services.
+ScubaGear itself does not exercise the use of the write privileges for it's assessments.

 | Product                 | API Permissions                                 | Role          |
 | ----------------------- | ----------------------------------------------- | ------------- |